alii/alistair-blog/posts/serverless-oauth.md

 yarn add typescript @types/node @types/react --dev
 ```

-After this, you must rename every file in the project to end in tsx
+After this, you must rename every file in the project to end in `.tsx` for apps with JSX, and `.ts` for apps without.

 At this point, we can start our app